devopsengineersam/gcp-vpc-module/oches2.md

 Monitored accounts are the AWS accounts that DSPM will scan.

+For each of the AWS accounts you wish to scan, perform the below steps:

 ### Onboarding Steps

 #### Step 1: Create the `main.tf` File